Phase 1 Housing 2023

 Filton Airfield is steeped in history.
 It was home to Hurricane Aircraft in WW2 and the birthplace of Concorde and supersonic travel.
 Now, this historic local landmark is set to be transformed into Brabazon, a thriving new neighbourhood for Bristol.

-The first phase of new homes to be built at Brabazon will form a highly sustainable residential quarter that will set the tone for the transformation of this 380-acre site.
+The first phase of new homes built at Brabazon forms a highly sustainable residential quarter - The Hangar District - that sets the tone for the transformation of this 380-acre site.

-The new neighbourhood will deliver 278 new homes: a range of family homes, private apartments and affordable homes all set within private gardens and community spaces.
-The homes are arranged on a clear network of legible streets.
+The new neighbourhood offers 303 new homes: a range of family homes, private apartments, and affordable homes all set within private gardens and community spaces, and arranged on a clear network of legible streets.

 A public square and sweeping crescent mark the entrances into the neighbourhood, with density increasing towards these entrances.
 Urban-scale terraces face the main routes and two-storey pitched-roof family houses line the quieter streets between.